wundergraph/wundergraph/docs-website/src/pages/docs/guides/mocking.md

 });

 /**
- * Make sure to call scope.done() to verify that all requests have been made
+ * Make sure to call scope.done() to verify that the request have been made
  * If the request was not made, the test will fail
  */
 scope.done();